Terrell Davis: Other appearances

+In 2023, Davis made a special guest appearance on an episode of Paramount Network's Bar Rescue, hosted by Jon Taffer, along with current NFL players Courtland Sutton, Justin Simmons, Kareem Jackson, and Bradley Chubb.

 Personal life

-Davis currently resides in Temecula, California with his wife Tamiko Nash.
-He and his wife have three children, sons Jackson and Myles, and daughter Dylan.
-He wrote an autobiography titled TD: Dreams in Motion after his first Super Bowl victory.
+Davis resides in Temecula, California, with his wife Tamiko Nash.
+They have three children: sons Jackson and Myles, and daughter Dylan.
+He wrote an autobiography, TD: Dreams in Motion, after his first Super Bowl victory.
 A chapter was later added to the book covering his NFL MVP season and second championship win.

 Davis was on the cover of the video game NFL GameDay 99 by 989 Sports.
 He made an appearance in Madden NFL 2006, serving as the player's mentor in the new NFL Superstar Mode and adds his voice to the game.

 Legal disputes

 In 2001, Davis was named in the Atlanta's Gold Club federal prostitution, fraud and racketeering trial.
 The owner, Steve Kaplan, initially denied accusations of arranging dancers for athletes, claiming that he was unaware of any sexual encounters.
 Employee Jana Pelnis testified that she had sex with Davis in the club.
 Kaplan later pleaded guilty and was fined $5 million.
 A sentence of three years in jail was put on the table, but Kaplan instead received a sentence of 16 months and 400 hours of community service.
 Davis was never charged with any criminal wrongdoing.
 However, Campbell Soups dropped him from their advertising shortly thereafter.

 In September 2006, Davis filed a lawsuit against Liberty Mutual Fire Insurance Co. for breach of contract over its refusal to defend him in a lawsuit related to a tussle at the Hollywood Roosevelt Hotel.
-A judge dismissed Davis' suit against Liberty Mutual in January 2007 after both parties reached a settlement.
-In the lawsuit against the Roosevelt, Davis claimed he was roughed up by two bouncers during a party at the hotel's Tropicana Bar in October 2005.
+In the lawsuit against the hotel, Davis claimed he was assaulted by two bouncers during a party at the hotel's Tropicana Bar in October 2005.
 Davis said he suffered a bruised neck and damage to a surgically repaired hip.
+Davis and the insurance company reached a settlement, so the case was dismissed in January 2007.